cs1302uga/cs1302-styleguide/README.md

 you need to add some text to the end of a configuration file.
 In most cases, this file is stored in your home directory and named `.emacs` -- this is a text file that is literally named `.emacs` (instead of something like `.emacs.txt`).
-If you do not have a `~/.emacs` file, then check to to see if either `~/.emacs.el` or `~/.emacs.d/init.el` exist; if so, then use one of those files instead.
+If you do not have a `~/.emacs` file, then check to see if either `~/.emacs.el` or `~/.emacs.d/init.el` exist; if so, then use one of those files instead.
 If none of these files exist, then we recommend that you create `~/.emacs` and store your configuration settings there.

 Let's assume that you want to store your settings in `~/.emacs`.
-You can open that file with Emacs, even if it does not yet exist -- it will get created when you save.
+You can open that file with Emacs, even if it does not yet exist -- it will get created when you save it.
 Once open, add the lines we present below to the end of the file (could be the top if it's empty), then save the file and exit Emacs.
 If you did this correctly, then the settings will take effect the next time you launch Emacs.
 One quick way to see if you